 27 points

 Because cash revenue from farm operations varies widely from month-to-month, the Hardings want to assess their cash situation by quarter.
-In this section, completion the information about the Harding cash flow based on the information given below.
+In this section, complete the information about the Harding cash flow based on the information given below.
 Round to the nearest dollar.
 Each question is worth 3 points

 Important note: The Hardings must maintain a minimum cash balance of $3,000.